awsdocs/amazon-elasticache-docs/doc_source/memcache/VPCs.Connecting.md

    ```
    add mykey 0 3600 28
-   This is the value for my key
+   This is the value for mykey
    ```

    The cache engine responds with the following: